hyperledger/aries-rfcs/features/0806-w3c-data-integrity-credential-attachment/README.md

 }
 ```

-- `cryptosuites_supported` - Required.
-List of strings indicated the supported cryptographic suites the issuer supports for signing the credential.
-The list MUST contain at least one value.
-The values must either represent the [`proof.type`](https://www.w3.org/TR/vc-data-integrity/#proofs) of the credential to be issued.
-In the case the `proof.type` value of `DataIntegrityProof` is supported, values may also include the associated supported [`cryptosuite`](https://www.w3.org/TR/vc-data-integrity/#dataintegrityproof) values.
-Inclusion of `DataIntegrityProof` is not recommend, as it does not indicate which specific cryptographic suites are supported.
 - `data_model_versions_supported` - Required.
 List of strings indicating the supported VC Data Model versions.
 The list MUST contain at least one value.
 The values MUST be a valid data model version.
 Current supported values include `1.1` and `2.0`.
 - `binding_required` - Optional.
 Boolean indicating whether the credential MUST be bound to the holder.
 If omitted, the credential is not required to be bound to the holder.
 If set to `true`, the credential MUST be bound to the holder using at least one of the binding methods defined in `binding_method`.
 - `binding_method` - Required if `binding_required` is true.
 Object containing key-value pairs of binding methods supported by the issuer to bind the credential to a holder.
 If the value is omitted, this indicates the issuer does not support any binding methods for issuance of the credential.
 See [Binding Methods](#binding-methods) for a registry of default binding methods supported as part of this RFC.